Student Engagement Grants

 - Applications submitted by JEDSEG winners from the previous year’s cycle are not eligible.

-- The application materials must request funding for a project that reinforces VT Engage's core values.
+- The application materials must request funding for a project that reinforces VT Engage's philosophy.

 The New River Health District’s Market Kids program engages families of children ages 6 to 13 in horticulture, nutrition, and entrepreneurship as a way to improve health outcomes.
 Master of public health students Harper Lovegrove and Dylan Allanson, along with Nina Hoffmeyer, an undergraduate student studying human, nutrition, foods, and exercise, submitted a proposal to expand programming for Market Kids.